How much to spend on home decor ? How Much Should you Spend on Each Room

 How much should you spend on home decor?

-When it comes to your home, there’s no such thing as an inappropriate amount of money to spend — but before you break out the checkbook, take the time to consider what you’re spending your money on and what you expect to get in return.
-In this article,
+When it comes to your home, there’s no such thing as an inappropriate amount of money to spend — but before you break out the Bank, take the time to consider what you’re spending your money on and what you expect to get in return.

 Home decor has become an increasingly important aspect of every homeowner’s life, not just because of the aesthetic value it can bring to your home, but also because it can have an impact on your home’s resale value down the road.